Emeka Christian Eze

-Emeka Christian Eze (born 22 December 1992) is a Nigerian professional footballer who plays for Egyptian Premier League club Al Masry SC as a defensive midfielder.
+Emeka Christian Eze (born 22 December 1992) is a Nigerian professional footballer who plays as a defensive midfielder.

 Club career

 Eze started his career at Inter Enugu, a futsal side, where he played for three years before switching to association football, where he was signed for Enugu Rangers.

 International career

 Eze had his international debut in a friendly match against Mexico on 31 May 2013.
 He was selected for Nigeria's squad at the 2013 FIFA Confederations Cup.